-Airlines are offering some unprecedented flexibility amid the coronavirus outbreak, offering free change or cancellation on nearly all flights booked through June 30 and for previously booked travel scheduled through September.
+Airlines are offering some unprecedented flexibility amid the coronavirus outbreak, offering free change or cancellation on nearly all flights booked through Sept.
+30 (and, in some cases, beyond) and for previously booked travel scheduled through the end of the year.

 But did you book your ticket with airline miles?
 You may not be so lucky – unless if you booked with Delta SkyMiles.
 Delta has confirmed that it’s treating these free change and cancellation waivers exactly the same, whether you booked with cash or SkyMiles.